Raffaello/threedangles/README.md

 - WinGDI: https://docs.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-setpixel

 ## SIMD
-- [ ] SSE/AVX for float 32 bit and Vec4 / Mat4 operations (vectorization)
+Using MMX/SSE/AVX for float 32 bit and Vec4 / Mat4 operations (vectorization) and rasterization.

+- [ ] MMX
+- [ ] SSE/SSE2/...
+- [ ] AVX/AVX512/...

 ## CUDA
 This might require to redo all the `engine` into `cudaEngine`: